LaRuffa/laruffa.net-prod/content/about.md

   <li>Ubuntu - My favorite.
 Stable, and works out of the box for what I use it for.</li>
   <li>Kali - We've all had that "hacker phase" before.
 I like the OS, but at this point I'd rather just use Arch or Ubuntu and install the tools I need.
 Too much bloat in my opinion.</li>
   <li>Mint - Sweet mint.</li>
+    <li>Pi OS - probably my least favorite distrobution of all time to be honest.</li>
   </ul>
   <li>RHEL - Have used both professionally and personally, no major complaints.</li>
 </ul>